Socrats/EGTTools/README.md

 Where ```<path>``` represents the path to the EGTtools folder.
 If you are running this while inside the EGTtools folder, then ```<path>``` is simply ```./```.

-If you wish, you may also install EGTtools in **development** mode, this will allow the installation to update with new modifications to the package:
+Finally, you can install EGTtools in **development** mode, this will allow the installation to update with new modifications to the package:

 ```bash
 python -m pip install -e <path>
 ```

+If you don't want development mode, you can skip the option ```-e```.

 ## Examples of usage